junseok-kim-ca/Customer-Shopping-Analysis/README.md

 ***Key Findings***
-1. At $59.76 per purchase, customers typically spend around $60 each time they buy.
+1. At **$59.76** per purchase, customers typically spend around $60 each time they buy.

 ***Insights***
-1. Compared to the US benchmark from [CEIC Data](https://www.ceicdata.com/en/united-states/ecommerce-transactions-by-category/ecommerce-transactions-average-order-value-aov)
-—where the average order value is around $159 (March 2025)—our AOV of $59 is significantly lower.
-This indicates an opportunity to boost order values through strategies like upselling, cross-selling, or bundling products.
+1. Compared to the US benchmark from [CEIC Data](https://www.ceicdata.com/en/united-states/ecommerce-transactions-by-category/ecommerce-transactions-average-order-value-aov) where the average order value is around $159 (March 2025) our AOV of $59 is significantly lower.
+This indicates an opportunity to boost order values through strategies like **upselling, cross-selling, or bundling products**.

 ### 3. Which payment option do customers prefer the most?
 To identify the most popular payment method, I used a **PivotTable** and **PivotChart** to aggregate transaction counts by payment option.
 This allowed me to quickly see which payment methods are most frequently used by customers.